 Betterment is a type of investment firm that works a little bit differently than those mentioned above.
-Betterment focuses on offering Exchange Traded Funds (ETF).
+They focus on offering Exchange Traded Funds (ETF).

 ETFs trade kind of like stocks.
 They are most similar to mutual funds.
-There are stock ETFs and bond ETFs and Betterment offers both to client members.
+There are stock ETFs and bond ETFs both of which Betterment offers to client members.

 ETFs often get a bad rap because many ETF fund holders charge high fees, but Betterment has helped change that.